virter/js-aes/README.md

-Realization of AES on javascript
+The implementation of AES in JavaScript